Olympics 2020: Zambia 3-10 Netherlands: Lionesses destroy Copper Queens

 In the goal-laden first half, the Netherlands continued to attack as Miedema completed her treble in the 29th minute thanks to an assist from Danielle van de Donk.

-Netherlands went into the half-time break with a 6-1 lead after Shanice van de Sanden scored on the stroke of half-time after been set up by her Wolfsburg attacking pair Jill Roord.
+Netherlands went into the half-time break with a 6-1 lead after Shanice van de Sanden scored on the stroke of half-time after being set up by her Wolfsburg attacking partner Jill Roord.

-Mwape entered the second half full of promises as they tried to reduce the deficit, albeit, their major undoing was their lack of composure in the final third.
+Mwape entered the second attempting to reduce the deficit, albeit, their major undoing was their lack of composure in the final third.

 Roord completed her brace five minutes later while Lineth Beerensteyn and Victoria Pelova completed the massacre.